cadekane/hawaiian-islands-solution/README.md

 };
 ```

-For each island, define at least **two** properties.
-These may include…
+For each island, define at least **three** properties.
+The first property should be the name of the island.

+The last two may include…
 - population
 - official legislated color
 - nicknames or alternative names
 But can encompass any attribute that can be described within the object.
+A property of an object can be any data type.
+Get creative!

 // Example usage: Display information for each island
 islands.forEach((island) => displayIslandInfo(island));